DiFronzo/OSN-analysis-dashboard/README.md

 1. Clone or download this repository to your local machine.
 2. Install all the libraries mentioned in the requirements.txt file with the command `pip3 install -r backend/requirements.txt`
 3. Create a file name `config.ini` in backend folder
-4. Paste the code in `config.ini` and insert key deatils which you will get keys here [developer.twitter.com](https://developer.twitter.com/en)
+4. Paste the code in `config.ini` and insert key details which you will get keys here [developer.twitter.com](https://developer.twitter.com/en)
 ```
 [twitter]